 In the meantime, entertain this heretic’s view:

 Climate smart agriculture, as presently configured by the FAO, CGIAR, and other international centers, is not a path forward for meeting global demand for food, nor is it likely to mitigate climate change in a quantifiable manner.
-It offers no new production or technical options beyond the familiar bundle deployed for decades as sustainable agriculture.
+It offers no new approaches or technical options beyond the familiar bundle deployed for decades as sustainable agriculture.
 Rollout of CSA by international donors has been uncoordinated and largely ineffective (Zureck et al., 2014).
 In turn, adoption of climate smart agriculture by smallholders has been very low, and it is unclear what incentives would stimulate interest by such operators in future.
 Permanent uptake of climate-friendly conservation agriculture practices by smallholders in sub-Saharan Africa has also lagged.
 There are valid agronomic, economic, and social reasons for smallholders not implementing CSA and CA (see Vanlauwe and Giller 2006; Giller et al., 2009).
 In most cases, conservation practices have been adopted selectively but certainly not for the purpose of climate change mitigation.
 Further, it is unclear what, if anything, CSA measures, reports, and validates with regard to climate change.
 CSA is non-prescriptive in that it does not remove biophysical or infrastructure constraints that would foster higher productivity and in turn, build food security, worldwide.

 Such are my initial unflattering impressions of CSA.
 Of course, there may be brilliant success stories out there of which I am not aware.
 Saying that, my opinion of CSA is subject to change pending further results.
 But I’m not holding my breath.
 Feeding a human population surpassing 10 billion while incurring the fewest possible environmental regrets is one of humanity’s grand challenges.
 It will require more effort than playing semantic games.